I'm Mom, Amanda, Manny, Manda, Ms. T, or whatever you may want to call me.

 This single, lesbian, mom thing is not for those looking to skate by in life doing any and everything easily.
 Just shy of two years after he came into my life, which was filled with birth mother and family issues, the adoption was finalized and I had a son to call my own...all my own.
 There was no one to play tag with when I needed a breather, no one to come home to and vent to about my day, no one to have dinner ready or homework done.
 It was all me and there were no taksies backsies.

-February this coming year we will celebreate our fifth year as a family.
-In the last almost five years I've had to do a lot of undoing.
+We celebrated our fifth year as a family in February 2015.
+In the last five years I've had to do a lot of undoing.
 I've taken my son from someone who thought being gay was wrong to being someone who now tells people, "It's just different.
 It's not wrong, just different."
 I've had to search the city to find groups where I could get some adult time and he could get some time with other kids of LGBT parents.
 Guess what?
 I never found it.
 He was too old for the ones I found in Chicago.

 I can't give you advice on leaning on my partner or keeping the love alive.
 I can give you advice on raising an amazing kid and doing it all while being a fat, white, out lesbian who maintains her sense of self while actually getting out and dating too.